SofiaG1l/SC3_VIDI/README.md

     -   [2.
 Database of articles about individuals’ and societies’ factors associated with climate change adaptation](#database-of-articles-about-individuals-and-societies-factors-associated-with-climate-change-adaptation)
-        -   [Validating the data using ASReview](#validating-the-data-using-asreview)
-        -   [Cleaning the text and adding the articles’ researchers’ affiliation and researched countries](#cleaning-the-text-and-adding-the-articles-researchers-affiliation-and-researched-countries)
     -   [3.
 Two applications of the algorithm and the database](#two-applications-of-the-algorithm-and-the-database)
-        -   [(a) Patterns in Reported Adaptation Constraints: Insights from Peer-Reviewed Literature on Flood and Sea-Level Rise](#a-patterns-in-reported-adaptation-constraints-insights-from-peer-reviewed-literature-on-flood-and-sea-level-rise)
+        -   [(a) Patterns in Reported Adaptation Constraints: Insights from Peer-Reviewed Literature on Floods and Sea-Level Rise](#a-patterns-in-reported-adaptation-constraints-insights-from-peer-reviewed-literature-on-floods-and-sea-level-rise)
         -   [(b) Incremental and Transformational Climate Change Adaptation Factors in Agriculture Worldwide: A Natural Language Processing Comparative